flajann2/jeweler/README.markdown

 ### Versioning

-We discussed earlier how to bump the version.
+WeJuwelierJuwelier discussed earlier how to bump the version.
 The rake tasks are really just convience methods for manipulating the `VERSION` file.
 It just contains a version string, like `1.2.3`.

-`VERSION` is a convention used by Jeweler, and is used to populate `gem.version`.
-You can actually set this yourself, and Jeweler won't try to override it:
+`VERSION` is a convention used by , and is used to populate `gem.version`.
+You can actually set this yourself, and  won't try to override it:

     gem.version = '1.2.3'